The impact of volcanoes on the terrestrial environment

 1. Eruption of Mount Vesuvius (79 AD)

-This eruption, which destroyed the cities of Pompeii and Herculaneum, released enormous quantities of ashes and pumice into the atmosphere.
-The impact on the population was devastating, with thousands of deaths due to burial and the lack of preparedness for this natural phenomenon.
-The eruption also altered the local landscape, creating new geological formations.
+This eruption, which destroyed the cities of Pompeii and Herculaneum, released enormous quantities of ash and pumice into the atmosphere.
+The impact on the population was devastating, with thousands of deaths due to burying and the lack of preparedness for this natural phenomenon.
+The eruption also changed the local landscape, creating new geological formations.

 2. Eruption of Krakatoa (1883)

-The eruption of Krakatoa in Indonesia is one of the most violent in modern history, resulting in massive tsunamis that killed over 36,000 people.
-The climatic effects were felt for years, causing a drop in global temperatures that impacted agriculture in many regions of the world.
+The eruption of Krakatoa in Indonesia is one of the most violent in modern history, causing massive tsunamis that killed over 36,000 people.
+The climatic effects were felt for years, causing a global temperature drop that impacted agriculture in many parts of the world.

 3. Eruption of Mount St. Helens (1980)